-Louise Jones began studying BSc Plant Science with Foundation Year after completing a Royal Horticultural Society level 2 diploma in the Principles and Practices of Horticulture.
-She has since graduated, winning two awards from the British Society of Plant Pathology along the way and starting a Masters by Research.
+Louise began studying BSc Plant Science with Foundation Year after completing a Royal Horticultural Society level 2 diploma in the Principles and Practices of Horticulture.
+Since graduating, she's won two awards from the British Society of Plant Pathology and completed a Master's degree.
 She tells us about her experience.

-Luckily for me, Canterbury Christ Church was the closest university to my home in Sussex that offered Plant Science – one of only a handful of universities in the UK offering this degree.
+Luckily for me, CCCU was the closest university to my home in Sussex that offered Plant Science – one of only a handful of universities in the UK offering this degree.
 Had another university been closer to home, I would still choose Canterbury.

 • BSPP prize for the best undergraduate exam performance in plant pathology 2022

-This was awarded for her honours project entitled; ‘Towards creating an infections clone of nerine yellow stripe virus’ – one of the most prevalent and damaging crop viruses in the world.
+The latter was awarded for her Honour's project entitled: ‘Towards creating an infections clone of nerine yellow stripe virus’ – one of the most prevalent and damaging crop viruses in the world.

 Louise Jones with her award certificates.

-The community at Canterbury Christ Church University is one of the things Louise puts as a highlight of studying here, and continuing to Masters level.
+The community at CCCU is one of the things Louise puts as a highlight of studying here, and why she continued to Master's level.

-“Canterbury Christ Church is a very friendly and inclusive environment.
-As a mature student, this was much welcomed and from the start of my degree I really felt I fitted in.
-I had the best teachers, a beautiful smile from Wilson in estates every morning I came into the labs and a fabulous bacon roll for breakfast on a Friday prepared by the fabulous Dianne from catering.
+“CCCU is a very friendly and inclusive environment.
+As a mature student, this was much welcomed, and from the start of my degree I really felt I fitted in.
+I had the best teachers, a beautiful smile from Wilson in estates every morning I came into the labs, and a fabulous bacon roll for breakfast on a Friday, prepared by the fabulous Dianne from catering.

 What's next?

 “From here, I hope to undertake a PhD in the field of plant health.
-As for students thinking of studying at Canterbury Christ Church, I would say that from excellent teaching and support staff, to state of the art science facilities in the new Verena Holmes building, the University has everything with a cherry on top to make your undergraduate experience a success as long as you are prepared to work hard and commit to your studies.”
+As for students thinking of studying at CCCU, I would say that from excellent teaching and support staff, to state-of-the-art science facilities in the Verena Holmes building, this University has everything with a cherry on top to make your undergraduate experience a success, as long as you are prepared to work hard and commit to your studies.”

 Explore undergraduate